brillout/wildcard-api/docs/readme.template.md

 ## Wildcard compared to REST, GraphQL, and other RPCs

 REST and GraphQL are wonderful tools to create an API that is meant to be consumed by third parties.
-For example, Facebook's API is consumed by ~200k third parties.
+Facebook's API, for example, is consumed by ~200k third parties.
-It is not a surprise that Facebook is using (and invented) GraphQL;
+It is no surprise that Facebook is using (and invented) GraphQL;
 a GraphQL API enables
 third parties
 to extensively access Facebook's social graph